Caprice-Godinez/Technical-Portfolio/README.md

 ---

 # Reflection
 These projects provided a strong foundation in systems, networking, and security.
-They highlight my ability to **learn independently, document work thoroughly, and build cross-platform technical skills** - preparing me immediatley for roles in the Cybersecurity industry.
+They highlight my ability to **learn independently, document work thoroughly, and build cross-platform technical skills** - preparing me for roles in the Cybersecurity industry.